LukasHaas/ml-toolbox/README.md

          ]}

 ra_estimator = RuleAugmentedEstimator(gbr, rules)

+# Now, the RuleAugmentedEstimator can be used similarily to the underlying base estimator, assuming data X is defined

+predictions = ra_estimator.predict(X)
 ```
 In the above example, whenever in th `House Type` pandas column the value "Penthouse" appears, the value `1.0` is returned by the estimator.
 Similarily, if any value in the `House Price` pandas column is greater or equal to `500000.0`, the value `0.0` will be returned.